 The MGC policy debate experience focuses on building effective strategy, speaking and research skills for debaters of any level.
-The MGC policy curriculum emphasizes the importance of argument diversity, helping students to become well versed in the cutting edge of debate arguments, styles and theory.
+The following three components provide the foundation for the MGC experience:

-- In-depth lectures focused on building topic knowledge - the MGC staff break down the topic from every angle, covering what you need to know to have a head start for the 2017-2018 education topic.
+In-depth lectures focused on building topic knowledge - the MGC staff break down the topic from every angle, covering what you need to know to have a head start for the 2022-2023 NATO emerging tech topic.

 Divisions, Date and Pricing

 Assistant Director of Debate, UT Dallas